HustLion/lua-gear/README.md

 [![Build Status](https://travis-ci.org/basiliscos/lua-gear.png)](https://travis-ci.org/basiliscos/lua-gear)

-If you know Java spring framework https://spring.io/ , this library is may be for you.
+If you know Java spring framework https://spring.io/ , this library may be for you.
 The Inversion of Control https://en.wikipedia.org/wiki/Inversion_of_control approach allows you to get rid of Singleton https://en.wikipedia.org/wiki/Singleton_pattern anti-pattern, and more easily manage complex depencencies.

 The `gear` library *optionally* provide Dependecy Injection https://en.wikipedia.org/wiki/Dependency_injection via custom *resolver*; The `gear` cannot do DI as the as there is no reflection in lua, but custom OO-libraries _might_ provide that.